-In Japan, the beginning of the year is marked by various traditions, but few are as anticipated and fun as the Fukubukuro (福袋), or "lucky bags".
+In Japan, the beginning of the year is marked by various traditions, but few are as anticipated and fun as the Fukubukuro (福袋), or “lucky bags.”
 This unique practice brings together consumers and stores in an experience of exchange, surprise, and often, great deals.
-Originating in the late Meiji period (1868-1912), Fukubukuro has become an annual tradition that combines the spirit of renewal of the New Year with the opportunity to acquire quality products at attractive prices.
+Originating at the end of the Meiji period (1868-1912), Fukubukuro has become an annual tradition that combines the spirit of renewal of the New Year with the opportunity to acquire quality products at attractive prices.

 Although the concept is simple, Fukubukuro is loaded with cultural nuances and stories that make it special, from the excitement of the purchase to the potential disappointment.
 Let’s explore more about this tradition and how it reflects interesting aspects of Japanese culture.